This post is written in partnership with Milk. Love What’s Real.

 This month we're pleased to welcome Katie Morford as part of our January Reset Challenge!
 Katie is a San Francisco-based cookbook author and registered dietitian who writes the blog Mom’s Kitchen Handbook.

-A number of years ago a new client told me that his diet consisted almost exclusively of two daily stops to McDonalds.
+A number of years ago a new client told me that his diet consisted almost exclusively of two daily stops to McDonald's.
 During each trip he bought a large soda, two large burgers, and two large fries.
 Sometimes he added apple pie.
-He had all the markers for chronic disease, from high blood pressure to sky-high cholesterol and didn’t feel particularly great.
+He had all the markers identified by the Centers for Disease Control for chronic disease, from high blood pressure to sky-high cholesterol, and didn’t feel particularly great.

 That’s what this week’s challenge is all about.
 We’re not suggesting you abandon life at the table as you know it (often fast and sweeping changes don’t stick, anyway).
 Instead, we’re suggesting you take a look at how you’re eating and see where there might be some wiggle room.